JP0323/web-scraping/README.md

 # web_scraping_flipkart
- Web Scrapping flipkart website to scrape mobile specs
+ Web Scrapping Flipkart website to scrape mobile specs In this repository the flagship mobiles of iPhone 14 series and Samsung Galaxy s23 series is included.